Khas195/Breznik/Process/process-journals/process-journal-TungCao.md

 ## Sprint #2 (October 28th to November 18th, 2019)
 One might wonder why was this sprint started while the other sprint was running.
 This was where we made the first mistake in project management, I would say.
 Instead of sending tasks that was not finished to the backlog then start a new sprint, we started a new sprint and add new tasks there.
 This result in some sprints running for a very long time.

+I remember during this week we had an in class meeting where we talked about the project via the big board.
+I think I had a quite rediculous arguement with Chris about fetch quests and Collect quests.
+He argued that they are different because one you need to return it and the other you don't.
+Where I argued that the they are the same, it is just that the sequential steps in completing a quest is just one less.

-So for this sprint, there are 3 big tasks that I was able to get done which was the AI behaviour, The Quest System and the integration of attack animations.
+There were 3 big tasks that I was able to get done which was the AI behaviour, The Quest System and the integration of attack animations.

 Of course, besides that, there are also miscellaneous tasks that I was able to get done as well.
 ### Questing (Finished Nov 10th)